 If you’re looking for a coffee and a cake somewhere nearby, we can definitely recommend House of Koko in Chapel Allerton.
 For something more substantial, you could head to El Bareto for some tapas, then Further North for some drinks.

 There is no council provided parking for Gledhow Valley Woods.
 However, due to the woods being surrounded by a number of side streets and roads there is plenty of parking available.
-We would recommend Gledhow Park Drive (postcode LS7 4JU), which is just a short walk from the woods.
-A little bit further away is Gledhow Park Road (postcode LS7 4JX) which also has on street parking available.
+We would recommend the following locations:

 The nature of the woods means that it is not particularly accessible via wheelchair or pushchair.
 That is not to say you should not visit!
 Just ensure that care is taken, especially after it has rained.